open-data-fabric/open-data-fabric/src/open-data-fabric.md

 ##### Hash Representation
 To be able to evolve hashing algorithms over time we encode the identity of the algorithm used along with the hash sum itself using the [multiformats](https://github.com/multiformats/multiformats) specification, specifically:
 - [multihash](https://github.com/multiformats/multihash) - describes how to encode algorithm ID alongside the hash value.
-- [multibase](https://github.com/multiformats/multibase) - describes how to represent binary value in a string (e.g. for YAML format) without ambiguity of which encoding was used.
+- [multibase](https://github.com/multiformats/multibase) - describes encoding used to represent a binary value as text (e.g. in YAML format or as a file name) without ambiguity of which encoding was used.

-The recommended `multibase` encoding is `base58` as it produces short and readable hashes.
+It is expected that the specific `multibase` encoding is largely a presentation-layer concern that can varry between implementations.
+For protocol compatibility all implementations must support all encodings in the `final` state of approval in the [`multibase` specification](https://github.com/multiformats/multibase), transcoding the representations when needed.

+For consistency, we recommended implementations to prefer the `base16` encoding.
+Although it produces longer hashes than other encodings, it:
+- Is case-insensitive and can appear in sub-domains
+- Does not contain symbols that can be easily confused
+- Does not have a risk of forming an accidental obscenity
+- Does not require padding
+- Is easier to use for partitioning by prefix

 For representing the identity of hashing algorithms the official [multicodec](https://github.com/multiformats/multicodec/) table is used.